-Last week the director of the regional philharmonic society Natalia Lapshina left for a working visit to France, where the violin was handed over to the people of Omsk.
+Last week the director of the regional philharmonic society Irina Lapshina left for a working visit to France, where the violin was handed over to the people of Omsk.

 In September, an agreement was signed for the purchase of a violin with the owner of a rare instrument, French collector, expert and restorer Serge Boyer.
 All this time there was a registration of documents and settling of disputable questions.
 After the violin crossed the Russian border, in Novosibirsk the instrument went through customs registration and received an insurance certificate.

 Now the management of the Omsk Philharmonic Society is negotiating with the Regional Museum of Fine Arts named after M.A.
 Vrubel that before the contest, which will be held from April 24 to May 1, 2018, the violin was in a specialized storage.